Skip to main content

 If this doesn't work, try changing the first command from fs0: to fs1:.
 If that doesn't work, please post in the forums for further assistance.
 This procedure should only need to be performed the first time you boot OVMF VMs under version 6.2 that were previously created using Unraid 6.1 or earlier.

-From version 5.x or earlier
+Upgrading from version 5.x or earlier

 Please see this forum post for information on upgrading.

-Manual Upgrade or Downgrade
+Manual upgrade or downgrade

-This is useful if you don't have access to the Unraid webgui for some reason.
+This is useful if you don't have access to the Unraid WebGUi for some reason.

 Manual upgrade using a network share or by putting the flash drive in another system